CommitToTheBit/committothebit.github.io/_tabs/resume.md

 #### **Feral Interactive, London** *Graduate Developer, November 2023 - Present*

-Shipped my first title in the industry, seeing our port of [**Grid Legends**](https://committothebit.github.io/grid-legends) through development and up to release.
+Shipped my first title in the industry, seeing our port of [**GRID Legends**](https://committothebit.github.io/grid-legends) through development and up to release.
 Experienced with Android, wrangling its API for both mobile and VR development.
 Supplemented forward-facing, game-specific work with side projects improving Feral's internal libraries, like extending our existing deep links to make life easier for QA.

 #### **Tripledot Studios, London** *Junior Level Designer, February 2022 - September 2022*